ai/evil-blocks/README.md

 ## Rendering

-If you will render on client and on server-side, you must repeat helpers, i18n, templates.
+If you render on the client and on the server-side, you must repeat helpers, i18n, templates.
 Client rendering requires a lot of libraries and architecture.
-2-way data binding looks cool, but has very [big price] in performance, templates, animation and overengeniring.
+2-way data binding looks cool, but has a very [big price] in performance, templates, animation and overengeniring.

-If you develop web page (not web application with offline support, etc), server-side rendering will be more useful.
+If you develop a web page (not a web application with offline support, etc), server-side rendering will be more useful.
 Users will see your interface imminently, search engines will index your content and your code will be much simple and clear.

-In most of cases you can avoid client rendering.
-If you need to add some block by JS, you can render it hidden to page HTML and show in right time:
+In most of cases you can avoid client-side rendering.
+If you need to add a block with JS, you can render it hidden to page HTML and show it in right time:

 ```coffee
 evil.block '@@comment',